ranakizil/ranakizil.github.io/content/posts/perceptron.md

 ---
-title: "Upgrading to Convolutional Neural Networks (CNNs)"
+title: "Understanding the Perceptron: The Building Block of Neural Networks"
 date: 2026-09-19
 draft: false
 math: true
 ---

-# Understanding the Perceptron: The Building Block of Neural Networks

 The **perceptron** is one of the simplest artificial neural network architectures, introduced by Frank Rosenblatt in 1958.
 It acts as a fundamental building block for modern deep learning.